GenomeDK/genomedk-docs/index.rst

   Make it clear that there are restrictions and differences for iPSYCH users.
   Put this in a big blue box.

+If you're new to GenomeDK, please read through the :ref:`Getting started <getting_started>` chapter.
+This will help you understand how the cluster works and how to do common things like submitting jobs and installing software.

+Once you're comfortable with performing routine tasks on the cluster, read the :ref:`Best practices <best_practices>`, which contains suggestions and patterns for organizing your projects and keeping your research reproducible.

 .. toctree::
   :maxdepth: 2
   :caption: Getting started